TheSonOfThomp/AdamThompson/Portfolio/markdown/noom.md

 <figcaption></figcaption>
 </figure>

-A third solution was to build a hybrid of these first two—a conditional UI which starts the user in a different screen depending on whether the user has logged the meal already or not.
-This is quite similar to the current solution, but with more thoughtful UI buttons.
+A third solution would be a hybrid of these first two—a conditional UI where the user enters into a different screen depending on whether the user has logged the meal already or not.
+This is similar to the current solution, but with more thoughtful UI buttons.
 This makes the navigation smooth in both cases, however the user will still need to remember which case they're in to know the behaviour of the buttons.

-### Going Back
+### Going *Back*

-Since a user can start the workflow with either the search or cart view, and to keep each view consistent across entry cases, both of these screens needed an intuitive way to return to the home screen.
+Since a user can start the workflow with any view, and since we need to keep each view consistent across entry cases, both of these screens needed an intuitive way to return to the home screen.
-Traditionally this has been done with the back arrow, but we noticed this was too ambiguous.
-Am I going back home, or to the previous screen?
-After some research and experimentation with icons, we found that one of the clearest ways to convey this behaviour in the UI was to use a _cross_ (or x) icon.
+Traditionally, this has been done with the back arrow, but we noticed this was too ambiguous.
+"Am I going back home, or to the previous screen?" users would think.
+After some research and experimentation with icons, we found that one of the clearest ways to convey this behaviour in the UI was to use a _cross_ (or ╳ ) icon.

 <figure class='folio_image' id='img2'>
 	<a target='_blank'>